 The Internet has evolved far beyond its initial experimental setting.
 Today’s global information infrastructure encompasses a host of public and private IP-based and other networks.

-The success of the Internet can be measured by a number of quantitative and qualitative metrics.
+The success of the Internet has been achieved through the management of the Internet by non-governmental organizations in a flexible manner reflecting a bottom-up multi-stakeholder approach.
+Success can be measured by a number of quantitative and qualitative metrics.
 Quantitative metrics measuring the size and growth of the Internet include, for example, growth in infrastructure deployment (e.g., International Internet bandwidth, length of fibre deployed, the number of Internet servers), content (e.g., number of websites, volume of data traffic transmitted or stored) and ICT adoption (e.g., number of Internet subscriptions, number of fixed and wireless broadband subscriptions, number of Internet users) and diverse activities carried out through the Internet (e.g., integration of the Internet into existing business or citizen processes), inter alia.
 Qualitative metrics include measuring the success and impact of the Internet in transforming or inventing new business and citizen processes, for example.
 Accompanying (and partly due to) its growth, the Internet has also become a vehicle for spam, online child pornography and other abuses of children, identity theft and cybercrime,.
 Indeed, the lack of security may limit wider adoption of the Internet and its use for the greater good; further, some note that lack of local-language content might also limit use in many parts of the world [Source: Saudi Arabia and Sudan ].

 The Internet today is global in scale and supports applications that touch on virtually all aspects of society.
 The Internet has become a critical national resource for governments, a vital part of national infrastructure, and a key driver of socio-economic growth and development, among other drivers.
 A 10% increase in broadband penetration has been estimated to yield a 1.21 – 1.38% increase in Gross Domestic Product (GDP) growth on average for high-income and low/middle income countries respectively (World Bank, 2009).
 Country case studies yield similar estimates for individual countries (e.g., for Panama, the Philippines and Turkey).